Published 2020-01-31This post is also available in Swedish

 Al Gore welcomed back to Mistra

-The Nobel Peace Prize Laureate, former vice-president of USA and Chairman of Generation Investment Management, Mr Al Gore visited Sweden on January 29.
+Nobel Peace Prize Laureate, former US Vice President and Generation Investment Management Chair Al Gore visited Sweden on 29 January.
 Mistra, Generation’s first institutional investor, hosted an informal meeting between Mr Gore and Swedish investors and foundations to discuss the climate challenges ahead.

-Mr Gore started off by stating that the climate emergency was intensifying “way faster” than people realise and that the political willingness to address the issue globally is weak.
-However, the rapid transition of the energy sector towards renewables and the finance industry’s increased awareness offer promise of positive change.
+Mr Gore started off by stating that the climate emergency was intensifying ‘way faster’ than people realise and that, globally, political willingness to address the issue is weak.
+However, the rapid transition of the energy sector towards renewables and the finance industry’s increased awareness offer prospects of positive change.

-In the discussion that followed, divestment was raised as an obvious risk management strategy to avoid stranded assets in some cases.
-Whereas engagement to encourage change from within can be justified in other cases.
-Other issues highlighted were the need for putting a price on carbon and valuing externalities.
-Discussions were engaged, and the participants clearly inspired.
-“What more can we do?” was a question asked among the high-level participants.
+In the discussion that followed, divestment was raised as a self-evident risk management strategy to avoid stranded assets in some cases.
+In others, a commitment to encourage change from within may be justified.
+Other issues highlighted were the need to put a price on carbon and value externalities.
+The discussions engaged, and clearly inspired, the participants.
+‘What more can we do?’ was one question the high-level participants asked.

-The meeting was held at Mistra’s office in Stockholm and gathered about thirty institutional investors, including major Swedish private and public foundations, pension funds and private capital investment organisations along with the Swedish Minister for Financial Markets Per Bolund.
-In an intervention, Mr Bolund thanked Mr Gore for his pioneering efforts to mobilise the financial sector to tackle the climate crisis.
+The meeting, held at Mistra’s office in Stockholm, attracted some 30 institutional investors, including major Swedish private and public foundations, pension funds and private capital investment organisations, along with the Swedish Minister for Financial Markets Per Bolund.
+Mr Bolund intervened to thank Mr Gore for his pioneering efforts to mobilise the financial sector to tackle the climate crisis.

-After welcoming remarks from Johan Söderström, chairman of the Mistra board, Märtha Josefsson, chair of the Mistra asset management committee gave a background to Mistra’s early investment in the Generation Global Equity fund.
+After welcoming remarks from Mistra’s Board Chair Johan Söderström, Märtha Josefsson, Chair of Mistra’s Asset Management Committee, described the background to Mistra’s early investment in the Generation Global Equity fund.

-‘More than 15 years ago Mistra decided that our investment principles should be in line with the overall strategy for our foundation, we wanted to walk the talk through having a sustainability investment approach but with the condition not to compromise with the return’, Josefsson began.
+‘More than 15 years ago, Mistra decided that our investment principles should be in line with the Foundation’s overall strategy.
+We wanted to walk the talk by having a sustainability investment approach, but on condition that we didn’t compromise on the return,’ Josefsson began.

-‘One of the asset managers that came to us 2005 was Generation Investment Management.
-They had started to build a really trustworthy investment organization and their philosophy was to integrate financial analyses with sustainability analyses.
-They intended to launch a global fund and they were seeking institutional money.
+‘One of the asset managers that came to us in 2005 was Generation Investment Management.
+They had started building a truly trustworthy investment organisation, and their philosophy was to integrate financial analyses with sustainability analyses.
+They intended to launch a global fund, and they were seeking institutional money.
 We found them to be a perfect match and Mistra became the first institutional investor in this fund.’

-‘Generation has really proven that a sustainability investment approach is adding value, both when it comes to return as well as the financial industry’s focus on climate change’, Märtha Josefsson concluded.
+‘Generation has really proved that a sustainability investment approach adds value, when it comes both to return and to the financial industry’s focus on climate change,’ Josefsson concluded.

-Generation Investment Management was founded in 2004 by Al Gore and David Blood.
+Generation Investment Management was founded by Al Gore and David Blood in 2004.
 Mistra was its first institutional client.
-By this investment Mistra made a practical contribution to spreading the message that good returns can go hand in hand with long-term perspectives and sustainability.
+With this investment, Mistra made a practical contribution to spreading the message that good returns can go hand in hand with long-term perspectives and sustainability.